Pediatric Drug Adherence and Parental Attention: Evidence from Comprehensive Claims Data

 Revision Date

-Using comprehensive U.S. drug claims data, we show that pediatric drug adherence declined during the COVID-19 pandemic.
-Focusing on asthma, we find that young children exhibited a 40 percent decrease in adherence by the end of 2020.
+Using comprehensive U.S. drug claims data, we show that adherence to asthma control medication declined during the COVID-19 pandemic.
+We find that young children exhibited a 40 percent decrease in adherence by the end of 2020.
 The responses were less negative for older children and positive for adults.
-We provide evidence that parental attention played a key role in driving this decrease, even accounting for air quality changes, school closures, and other socioeconomic and COVID-related factors.
-Policy implications for future macroeconomic shocks are discussed.
+We provide additional evidence that parental attention played a role in driving this decrease, based on heterogeneity by pre-pandemic mail order usage and the number of parental scripts.
+Policy implications for improving pediatric adherence are discussed.